ocaml/ocaml.org/data/tutorials/rs_00_guidelines.md

 ```

-* Global definition with de-structuring `lets` should be rewritten with
+* Global definition with destructuring `let` statements should be rewritten with
  explicit pattern-matching and tuples:

 <!-- $MDX skip -->